townmath/cisp400-reader/_sources/glossary.rst

       In the context of compilers, it is any constant value.
       Similar to a :term:`terminal`.

+   load factor
+      In a :term:`hash table`, the number of items contained in the table divided by the table size.

    local variable
       A variable declared within a function or method.
       It exists only from the time when the function is called to when